 The beauty of the American West has long attracted artists and at the turn of the century, both artists and tourists were drawn to the distinctive geography of Colorado Springs.

 The Fine Arts Center’s story begins as a burgeoning art colony at the foot of Pikes Peak.
-Colorado Springs founder Gen. William Jackson Palmer had envisioned a city he nicknamed “Little London” — an oasis of culture and refinement amidst the untamed rugged landscape — and from 1919 to 1935, artists from around the country streamed in to make that happen.
+Colorado Springs founder Gen. William Jackson Palmer nicknamed the city “Little London,” and from 1919 to 1935, artists from around the country streamed in to make that happen.

 In the former home of philanthropists Julie and Spencer Penrose, they established the Broadmoor Art Academy (BAA) with a vision of creating a new art school of national stature.
 The BAA represented the long-held dream of an art school that emphasized easel painting and served the community by hosting music recitals, drama and dance performances, and art exhibitions.